Eyongtarh/Riders-Club-Project/README.md

 ### Database

-* During the earliest stages of the project, the database was created using SQLite.
-* The database was then migrated to PostgreSQL.
+* The database was created using PostgreSQL.

 ### Entity-Relationship Diagram